Constand v. Cosby: 2015 District Attorney race and defamation lawsuit

 Bruce Castor, the District Attorney in charge of investigating Constand's original claim, decided to run for the position again after leaving office in 2008.
-Running against him was Democrat Kevin Steele, the current Assistant District Attorney.
+Running against him was Democrat Kevin Steele, the incumbent Assistant District Attorney.
 Steele used the controversy in a campaign ad that criticized Castor for "not even trying" to perform a thorough investigation against Cosby.
 The local off-year election in a community of 800,000 residents gained international attention.
 Steele won the election with 89,718 votes to Castor's 72,574.

 The new focus on Cosby's alleged sexual assaults forced Castor to respond to questions about his decision not to charge Cosby in 2004.
 He defended his actions by suggesting that Constand's story had been inconsistent, making her an unreliable witness.
 Because of this, Constand sued Castor for one count of defamation; and one count of false light and invasion of privacy, asking for more than $150,000 for each offense.
 "Instead of correcting his error, [Castor] chose to make plaintiff collateral damage for his political ambitions," Constand said in her complaint.
 Castor responded, "It's highly suspect that this entire incident is being brought out right before an election."
 Constand's attorney went on saying Castor was treating her as "political collateral" and suggesting that if Castor were elected, Constand would not cooperate in the re-opened criminal investigation against Cosby.
 In an open letter she issued in response to his comments, she said she believes he had "no intention of arresting Dr. Huxtable" in 2005 because he was running for governor.